How to Remove the WordPress Logo from the Admin Bar with One Click

 Cleaner interface

-Less visual noise in the admin bar means a cleaner interface.
-It’s a small thing, but it contributes to an overall sense that the admin panel is purpose-built rather than a default installation.
+Fewer controls in the admin bar reduce visual noise.
+It’s a small thing, but it makes the admin panel feel intentional rather than out-of-the-box.

 Marginal performance